 We cannot help everyone, however we may be able to help you.

-We buy local San Antonio Texas houses like yours from people who need to sell quickly.
+We buy houses San Antonio like yours from people who need to sell quickly.